“Stephen Hawking Smoked My Socks” Sparks Controversy in Science World

 (Also: Exploring E-Prime Writing.)

 Show, don’t tell.
 Most writers are at least vaguely aware of the adage.
-Yet some of us continue to persist in taking shortcuts that strip the passion from our creative intentions.
+Yet some of us continue to persist in taking shortcuts that strip the passion and vision from our creative intentions.

 However, since the phrase show, don’t tell is bandied about so often, it’s not always easy to glimpse that archetypal forest through the proverbial trees.
 Perhaps the time has come to dissect its meaning, splatter some metaphoric blood, and see what makes the damn thing tick.